madela2/idg1292-2024-oblig3-group01-improved/README.md

 Observers were used mainly to see when elements exited/entered the window which then managed states of booleans.
 It also called functions and added/removed classnames depending on states of booleans and/or positioning of elements.

-Eventlisteners were also used.
+EventListeners were also used.
 Managing some booleans and most of all scrolling, which initiates functions based on the parameters set.
-Since the page itself "still", the scrolling is managed by eventlistener "wheel": Calls functions which then update the value stored in variables accessed in scss, so all styling is done in scss.
+Since the page itself was "still", the scrolling is managed by eventListener "wheel": calls functions which then update the value stored in variables accessed in .scss, so all styling is done in .scss.

 ### List of animations